rafaela-mansini/auction-antique/README.md

 ## Know improvments
 To better the system, some features needs to be implemented:
 - Insert a paginate on products page (show 10 itens per page);
-- Make an expired time counter for product bid;
+- Format the counter for product bid;
 - Implements unit tests;
--

 ## License and credits

 MIT